To administer node-red you will need to go the admin url.

 When you create a new empty Flow it is given a default name and is enabled by default.

-Generally a new flow is created when the flow needs to do a distinct task.
+Generally you create a new flow when the flow needs to do a distinct task.

 To add nodes to a flow drag them from the node palette on the left into the active flow in the middle pane.